On this page:

 Medical Officers Agreement

-Medical staff are employed under the Medical Officers (Northern Territory Public Sector) Workplace Agreement 2011 - 2013.
+Medical staff are employed under the Medical Officers (Northern Territory Public Sector) 2014 - 2017 Enterprise Agreement (EA).

 Hours of Duty